kitearuba/born2beroot/README.md

 3. **Additional Service**:
    - Configure an additional useful service (excluding `NGINX`/`Apache2`).
 You must justify your choice during the defense.

+## 🚀 Approach and Method

+This project emphasizes practical experience in system administration by requiring strict adherence to security policies and configuration rules.
+The method involves:

+1. **Planning**: Before setting up the virtual machine, create a plan for the partitioning and security configurations.
+2. **Configuration**: Follow a step-by-step approach to configure the operating system, firewall, and security policies.
+3. **Automation**: Utilize shell scripts (`setup.sh`, `monitoring.sh`) to automate repetitive tasks and ensure consistency.
+4. **Testing**: Test each configuration step, especially the firewall and SSH setup, to ensure the server is secure and follows the project requirements.
+5. **Documentation**: Document each step and configuration change in the project README and `setup.sh` script to facilitate review and evaluation.

 ## 🖥️ Scripts

 ### Monitoring Script Example

+The `monitoring.sh` script provides essential system information at regular intervals.

 ```bash
 #!/bin/bash
 # Simple monitoring script to display system information every 10 minutes